 Precipitation Erosion Evaporation Sustainable agriculture Sand 6.
-Condensation7.
+Condensat7.
 Pollinators8.
 Biennial9.
 Percolation 10.
 IQF11.
 Transpiration12.
 Ground water13.
 Humus14.
-Drupes decayed organic matter inprocess of water vapor tulargest of the three soil part in the second movement of water into second movement of soil by wind changing from a liquid ora fruit containing a singleusing technology and resecond environmentevaporation of water from urning into liquid articles soil through cracks, holes and ped d or water solid state to a gas or vapor e seed or pit ources to keep farms profitable, plants with a two year lifeflash freezing to preservewells and aquifers tap thi ollen from one plant to another fe cycle quality of food vords.
-PENOLL HSBU CYR MOTS How did the bee groom his hair? ted by the cartoon. mble them for the t a plant or animal part or a fruit or eed) Their only purpose is to be foc Can you name them? c a plant of animal part of a fruit of
+Drupes decayed organic matter inprocess of water vapor tulargest of the three soil pamovement of water into smovement of soil by windchanging from a liquid ora fruit containing a singleusing technology and reso environmentevaporation of water fromrain, snow, hail, sleet, devrain, snow, hail, sleet, devrain, snow, hail, sleet, dev rning into liquid articles soil through cracks I or water solid state to a gas seed or pit ources to keep farn a plant surfaces w and frost s or vapor ns profitable, impi rove human lives, yet respect the plants with a two year life flash freezing to preserve wells and aquifers tap this e cycle quality of food ce Groundwater Surface Runoff PENOLL HSBU CYR MOTS He used a How did the bee groom his hair?
+Take the letters th answer as suggest ere are two items that humans eat at appear in boxed by the cartoon. tes and unscramble ed) Their only purpose is to be foo n you name them? • tuley are flot a pl